The name “movie brats” is a term that was labeled to the generation of filmmakers who were born in the 1960s and grew up in Hollywood.

 They were going to change cinema forever.
 And they did.

 Among their ranks were Steven Spielberg, George Lucas and Francis Ford Coppola.
 But before they became household names, all three had one thing in common: musical theater.

 Spielberg directed a musical at age 12 that won him acclaim for its technical innovation (it was filmed) and his performance as an Amish farmer (“The Yodeling Veterinarian of the Alps,” 1968).

 Lucas wrote the music for “Head” (1968), about a killer with an oversize noggin and starring his then wife, Marcia Griffin, and Coppola directed “You’re a Good Man Charlie Brown” (1969), based on Charles Schultz’s comic strip.

 Their work on Broadway wasn’t just a way to make extra money.
 “I think it’s where they really learned their chops,” said Steven Suskin, author of“.
 You’re a little bit older than your colleagues; in fact, you’re starting to feel like an old man in their company.

 Essential Filmmakers Of The Movie Brats Film Movement

-The Movie Brats were a group of young filmmakers who emerged as independent filmmakers in the 1970s.
 The term “Movie Brat” was coined by Paul Schrader to describe himself and his contemporaries: Brian De Palma, Martin Scorsese, Steven Spielberg and George Lucas.

 This generation of directors rejected the neorealism of the Italian directors, the political cinema of the French New Wave, and instead sought to create a new type of American film, one that would be characterised by a new style of film-making and a more personal story-telling.